graphdeeplearning/website/content/post/benchmarking-gnns/index.md

 {{< figure src="mpgcns.png" title="Fig 5: Our standard experimental pipeline for GCNs which operate on *sparse* rank-$2$ tensors." lightbox="true" width="100%">}}
 {{< figure src="wlgnns.png" title="Fig 6: Our standard experimental pipeline for WL-GNNs which operate on *dense* rank-$2$ tensors." lightbox="true" width="100%">}}

 We direct the readers to our paper and the corresponding works for more details on the mathematical formulations of the GNNs.
+To interested readers, we also include in paper the **block diagrams of layer updates** of each GNN benchmarked.

 ---

----
+{{% alert note %}}

-> _For a quick recap at this stage, we discussed the **need of a benchmark**, the **challenges** in building such a framework and **details on our proposed benchmarking framework**.
-We now delve into the experiments._
+For a quick recap at this stage, we discussed the **need of a benchmark**, the **challenges** in building such a framework and **details on our proposed benchmarking framework**.
+We now delve into the experiments.
+{{% /alert %}}

 We perform a principled investigation into the message passing based GCNs and the WL-GNNs to reveal important insights and highlight critical underlying challenges in building a powerful GNN model.

 ---

 ### Benchmarking GNNs on the proposed datasets.
 We perform exhaustive experiments on all datasets using every GNN models included currently in our benchmarking framework.
-The experiments help us draw the following conclusions.
+The experiments help us draw many insights, few of which are discussed here.
 We recommend reading the paper for details on the experimental results.

 > The GNNs that we benchmark are: [*Vanilla* Graph Convolutional Network (GCN)](https://arxiv.org/abs/1609.02907), [GraphSage](https://cs.stanford.edu/people/jure/pubs/graphsage-nips17.pdf), [Graph Attention Network (GAT)](https://arxiv.org/abs/1710.10903), [Gaussian Mixture Model (MoNet)](https://arxiv.org/abs/1611.08402), [GatedGCN](https://arxiv.org/abs/1711.07553), [Graph Isomorphism Network (GIN)](https://arxiv.org/abs/1810.00826), [RingGNN](https://papers.nips.cc/paper/9718-on-the-equivalence-between-graph-isomorphism-testing-and-function-approximation-with-gnns) and [3WL-GNN](https://arxiv.org/abs/1905.11136).